smark73/genexus/README.md

 ## My starter theme for GCMAZ websites

-## Built on Genesis Sample Theme with Gulp & Sass
+## Based on Genesis Sample Theme with Gulp & Sass
 Based on Greg Rickaby's
 https://github.com/gregrickaby/genesis-sample

-Specific Mods:
+## My Modifications:
 Font Awesome Included
 Mobile Menu - Created in functions as separate menu to populate Sliding Panel (from Bourbon Refills) Some Genesis column styles replaced with Neat